Summer in Warsaw: things to do in Warsaw in the summertime

 Outdoor street food markets in Warsaw are typically open from April/May until the end of August/September.

 Location: Nocny Market, Towarowa 3 Street (Wola).
 Open on Thursday, Friday, Saturday, and Sunday.
 “The Night Market” is located on the platforms of the closed railway station.
-Facebook page.
+Facebook.
 Instagram.

 Food PopUp on the Vistula Boulevards (open from June)

 Location: Bulwar Flotylli Wiślanej – the Vistula Boulevards, the area between “Pomost 511” and “Fala” clubs (location on Google map).
-The event runs from June 10, 2023, until the end of summer – every weekend (Friday 6 pm – 2 am, Saturday 2 pm – 2 am, Sunday 12 pm – 6 pm).
+The event runs from June until the end of summer – Friday, Saturday, and Sunday.
 Details on Facebook.

-For more information about 6 food halls in Warsaw, street food, farmers’ markets in Warsaw and photos, please read our post: Guide to Warsaw food halls and marketplaces (outdoor & indoor).
+For more information about food halls in Warsaw, street food, farmers’ markets in Warsaw, and photos, please read our post: Guide to Warsaw food halls and marketplaces (outdoor & indoor).

 Ideas for things to do in Warsaw in summer – OUTDOOR